Office of the Provost

 Service learning initiative

-Honors programs (Dana, RH, Muhlenberg Scholars)
+Honors programs (Dana, RJ, Muhlenberg Scholars)

 Describe department resources (budget, classrooms, lab space, equipment, computer labs, library resources) and evaluate their quality in light of the department’s mission, current work, and the College’s overall resources.